dourolabs/fogo-docs/src/user-guides/running-a-node.md

 Then, set up your node machine and create a config file using the [Testnet config example](/testnet.html#example-configuration).
 To start the validator:

+- Run `fdctl configure fini all --config /path/to/config.toml`
 - Run `fdctl configure init all --config /path/to/config.toml`
 - Run `fdctl run --config /home/fogo/config.toml`